joeyemery/Loader.js/readme.md

-# Loader.js is a scopeless, asynchronous loader for Javascript.
+### Loader.js is a scopeless, asynchronous loader for Javascript.

 Real documentation will be coming soon.

 ---

-More to come...